apache/forrest/etc/cocoon_upgrade/README.txt

 1. Keep our local.*.properties files sychronised with Cocoon's.

 Step 2 and 3 can be done with "./build.sh 0"
-2. Copy the cocoon libraries to forrest (See ./build.xml where some are excluded). ant copy-core-libs ant copy-endorsed-libs ant copy-optional-libs
+2. Copy the cocoon libraries to forrest.
+   See ./build.xml where some are excluded.
+You might need to add/exclude others.
+   Remember that things will change with Cocoon and we must keep in sync.

+    ant copy-core-libs
+    ant copy-endorsed-libs
+    ant copy-optional-libs